storwell/SEO-Quiz/README.md

 # SEO Quiz

 This quiz has two parts.
-An on page optimization portion, and and an off page optimization portion.
+An on page optimization portion, and an off page optimization portion.
 Please submit both parts to be considered.
-You may submit your responses in a simple text file, no special formatting is required.
+Please submit your responses in a text file by email.
+Do not put the responses directly in the email body, include it as an attachment.
+No special formatting is required.

 ## Part 1 - On Page Optimization